Q. Are GRE and/or TOEFL required?

 Q. How many students accepted into the PhD Program are foreign students?

-A. There are no current data available detailing foreign student acceptance into the BME PhD Graduate Program.
+A. No current data are available detailing foreign student acceptance into the BME PhD Graduate Program.
 However, past studies of the entire Brown University Graduate School show that approximately 35% of acceptances were made to foreign students.

 Q. If I’m accepted into another graduate program, such as Physics or Engineering, can I transfer into the BME Program?